undergrad-partner-school

 Overall, Oberlin College provides students with a well-rounded education that combines academic excellence with a commitment to social justice and inclusivity.
 It prepares students for careers in various fields and equips them with the skills and knowledge necessary to navigate a rapidly changing world.
 With its rich history and strong emphasis on critical thinking and creativity, Oberlin College continues to attract and cultivate bright minds from all walks of life.

-Located in Oberlin, OH, Oberlin College is a private comprehensive higher education institution.
+Oberlin College is a private comprehensive higher education institution located in Oberlin, OH.
 This school follows a 4-1-4 calendar.
 It has an acceptance rate of 34%.
 The freshman retention rate at Oberlin College is 91% and the six-year graduation rate is 81%.

 The freshmen application deadline for this school is January 15.
-For transfer students, the application deadline is April 1.
+The transfer application deadline is April 1.

 Quick Facts